sourcegraph/handbook/content/departments/tech-ops/process/internal-security/index.md

 ## Required security measures for all full-time teammates, interns, and temporary contractors:

-- Setup up your computer with the appropriate [device standards](../internal-security/computer-standards.md)
+- Setup up your computer according to our [requirements](../../tools/computer-setup.md)
 - Follow [password guidelines](../internal-security/passwords.md) for accessing/administering systems as well as for protecting your devices
 - Attend security training (in work)